tomcl/HowToUseGitTJWC/README.md

 ### Feature Branch Workflow

-This is as above, but the local work is on a branch of the origin repo used only by developer Jane.
+This is as above, but the local work is on a branch of the origin repository used only by developer Jane.
 Pushing to the origin can be done at any time without affecting the master production code.
 When the new code has reached a good state a Merge can be done by an any developer as follows:

 * (Jane) pushes Branch to origin
-* (anyone) Go to origin (Github) repo
+* (anyone) Go to origin (Github) repository
-* Note the option on Github repo to Pull Jane's branch
+* Note the option on Github repository to Pull Jane's branch
 * Submit a Pull Request & complete the Merge on Github
 * Now origin master has been updated with all the changes from Jane's branch and the branch is identical to the master copy.
 * The branch can be deleted or kept and used by Jane for another set of private changes.